 Children experience their world in the context of family relationships.
-You are your child’s most important protector and supporter.
+You are your child’s most important supporter.
 The traumatic event your child has experienced may be stressful and traumatic for you as well.
 Taking care of yourself helps you take care of your child.
 Our Child and Family Advocates are here to help you deal with your family’s situation, identify needed resources and supports, and prepare you for future challenges.
 Give them a call at (717) 337-9888 or email gro.cacniagasdik@ofni.

 Learning that your child has been harmed brings about many different emotions and pain, and changes your life forever.
 It will trigger many reactions that you may struggle to deal with.
 You could feel like you are reliving the trauma of abuse all over again, as it brings about sadness and anger regarding what happened to your child.

 Your feelings and reactions are normal, such as:

 - Denial– It can take some people more time to accept abuse occurred to their child.

 - Shock– Feeling numb and unsure of how to respond.

 - Helplessness– Unsure of what to expect and feeling out of control.